eralpship/web-dev-workshop/docs/fetch-data.md

 }
 ```

+These kind of utility functions like `useWeatherConditions` have a special name in react.
+They are called `hook`s.
+Similar to the `useState` one we used before.
+There's a naming convention for hooks, they should start with the word `use`.. in the beginning.
+Otherwise they are plain normal functions.
+Only thing that is different from components is that they produce data instead of layout.
+They both are used to reuse code.
+Components are for reusing and composing layout, hooks are for reusing and composing data.

+## Implementing hooks

-Let's go to `App.tsx` and implement our `useWeatherConditions` function so that we provide data into `WeatherForecast` components from there.
+Let's go to `App.tsx` and implement our new `useWeatherConditions` hook (function) so that we provide data into `WeatherForecast` components from there.

 - We import `useWeatherConditions.ts` into `App.tsx`
 - call the `useWeatherConditions` function with `Helsinki` city parameter.